History of Jainism: Western Interactions: The Gymnosophists

-Jain tradition, particularly the Kalakacharya Katha (legends likely compiled 4th-10th c.
-CE), describes significant interactions with Saka (Indo-Scythian) rulers in Western India.
-The narrative tells of the Jain monk Kalaka seeking Saka help against King Gardabhilla of Ujjain (c.
-1st c.
-BCE), who had abducted Kalaka's sister, a nun.
-The Sakas are depicted defeating Gardabhilla and establishing rule, initially revering Kalaka.

-While the historicity of this narrative and the related Vikramaditya legends is debated, it reflects the historical reality of Saka rule in Western India during a crucial period for Jainism's spread.
-Archaeological context is provided by the Bava Pyara caves near Junagadh, Gujarat.
-Likely originating as Buddhist shelters, they show clear evidence of Jain occupation and modification during the Saka-Kshatrapa period (c.
-1st-4th c.
-CE), confirmed by iconography and a fragmentary inscription.
-The nearby Talaja Caves, also primarily Buddhist, show similar evidence of later Jain use, including the unique "Ebhal Mandapa" structure.
-King Salivahana (late 1st century CE), associated with conflicts against the Sakas, is also mentioned in Jain legends as a patron, though this is historically uncertain.

-Kalinga: The Hathigumpha Inscription
+The Gymnosophists Greek accounts from the campaign of Alexander the Great (326 BCE) provide the earliest Western descriptions of Jain ascetics, whom they termed Gymnosophists ("Naked Philosophers").
+The Greeks encountered a group of these ascetics in Taxila led by a sage named Dandamis (or Mandanis).
+While Dandamis famously refused to meet Alexander, asserting his spiritual independence from any temporal conqueror, his disciple Kalanos agreed to accompany the Macedonian army to Persia.
+While some scholars debate their sectarian identity, their strict adherence to nudity and public penance align with the Digambara monastic code.
+Kalanos later taught Alexander the philosophy of detachment before voluntarily ending his life by immolation at Susa, an event that deeply impacted Greek Stoic philosophy.

+The Age of Assertion: Art, War & Schism (200 BCE – 200 CE)

+Royal Patronage in the East: King Kharavela and Hathigumpha Inscription

 Entrance of the Hathigumpha monument.
 The pillared front, steps and other structures were added in 19th and 20th centuries to help conserve the monument.

-The most definitive epigraphic evidence of early royal patronage comes from the Hathigumpha inscription at Udayagiri, Odisha.
-Dated to the 2nd or 1st century BCE, it details the life of Emperor Kharavela of the Mahameghavahana dynasty.
-It begins with the Navkar Mantra and records Kharavela, a patron of Jainism, restoring the "Kalinga Jina" taken by the Nandas and constructing numerous cave dwellings for monks.
+The most definitive epigraphic evidence of early royal patronage comes from the Hathigumpha inscription at Udayagiri and Khandagiri Caves in Odisha.
+Dated to the 2nd or 1st century BCE, it details the reign of Emperor Kharavela of the Mahameghavahana dynasty.
+The inscription notably begins with a variation of the Navkar Mantra and records Kharavela recovering a "Kalinga Jina" idol that had been taken by the Nanda dynasty, suggesting Jainism was established in Kalinga as early as the 4th century BCE.
+The site contains extensive rock-cut monasteries (gumphas) including the two-storied Ranigumpha (Queen's Cave), proving that Jainism flourished under state patronage outside the Mauryan sphere.

-This inscription is the centerpiece of the Udayagiri and Khandagiri Caves site, a complex of over 30 rock-cut monasteries (gumphas) built for Jain ascetics.
-The most elaborate of these, the two-storied Ranigumpha (Queen's Cave), features extensive sculptural friezes depicting Jain symbols, stories, and royal processions, providing a monumental testament to the flourishing of Jainism as a state religion in Kalinga.

-Kushanas and the Mathura School
+In Odisha, Jainism continued to flourish after the Kharavela era, particularly under the Murunda dynasty and later local rulers.
+Archaeological evidence includes the later medieval caves at Khandagiri (Cuttack district) and the Jain temple complexes at Subai (Koraput district).

+The Mathura School: Kankali Tila

 An ayagapata (tablet of homage) depicting Parshvanatha, c.
 15 CE, found at Kankali Tila, Mathura.
 Such tablets, often featuring tirthankaras or stupas, were common votive offerings during the Kushan period.

 A Kushan-era sculpture (c.
 51 CE) from Kankali Tila depicting the last four tirthankaras.
 The detailed iconography and dated inscriptions found at Mathura demonstrate the standardization and flourishing of Jain art under the Kushanas.

 A 1st- to 2nd–century CE water tank relief panel showing two ardhaphalaka Jain monks carrying colapatta cloth on their left hand found in the ruins of Mathura (Brooklyn Museum 87.188.5).
 This cloth carrying tradition to cover genitalia by ancient Jain monks in principle resembles the beliefs of the Śvetāmbara.

-The most extensive archaeological evidence for early Jainism comes from the Kankali Tila site in Mathura, which was a major Jain center for over a millennium.
-Excavations have yielded: